DETAILED ACTION

 However, Kanda2 does disclose and shown in figure 4 and in (col. 7, ll.
 66 thru col. 8, l.
 11) a similar conductive portion where they explicitly define the structure as an “electrode 93”.
 The examiner takes Office Notice that “charging” electrodes are commonly the result of using a metal (i.e. being a conductive material).

-As to claim 2, Kanda1 as modified by Kanda2 discloses a particle sorting device , wherein a part or all of the orifice has conductivity (by virtue of comprising the conductive portion forming part of it, it is being interpreting as reading on the noted element) (col. 8, ll.
+As to claim 2, Kanda1 as modified by Kanda2 discloses a particle sorting device , wherein a part or all of an inner surface of the orifice has conductivity (by virtue of comprising the conductive portion forming part of it, it is being interpreting as reading on the noted element) (col. 8, ll.
 29-50, where the conductivity aspect has already been modified above, the same motivation/modification above also applies here).

-As to claim 3, Kanda1 as modified by Kanda2 discloses a particle sorting device, wherein the conductive portion supports the orifice (i.e. by virtue of making up part of its structure as explicitly shown in figure 6) (col. 4, ll.
+As to claim 3, Kanda1 as modified by Kanda2 discloses a particle sorting device, wherein the conductive portion contains the orifice (i.e. by virtue of making up part of its structure as explicitly shown in figure 6) (col. 4, ll.
 32-35; col. 6, ll.
 15-20).

 As to claim 5, Kanda1 discloses a particle sorting device, wherein the conductive portion is replaceable (col. 8, ll.
 29-50, again since the conductive portion 22 is detachably engaged with the sorting device it is also being found to implicitly be replaceable).